 - Popular programmes: Computer Science, Data Science & Big Data, Management, Business Administration, Artificial Intelligence.

-- Student visa: Germany’s student visa process is straightforward and efficient: you must be admitted to a university, provide proof of sufficient funds (around €11,000 annually), and get health insurance.
+- Student visa: Germany’s student visa process is straightforward and efficient: you must be admitted to a university, provide proof of sufficient funds (at least €992 per month for living expenses), and get health insurance.

-- Affordability: Public universities in Germany charge no tuition fees except for minimal administrative costs (€150-€350 per semester).
-Living expenses are reasonable, especially in student-friendly cities like Berlin and Leipzig.
+- Affordability: Public universities in Germany charge no tuition fees, except for minimal administrative costs (€150 to €350 per semester).
+Living expenses generally range from €900 to € 1â¯200 per month.

 - Top universities: University of Oxford, University of Cambridge, Imperial College London (Discover more top universities in the UK here!)